madison24/meet/README.md

  - Scenario 3: User can collapse an event to hide details
     - Given - user can see details of an event
     - When - user clicks "hide details" on the event
-    - Then - user can longer see the event details
+    - Then - user can no longer see the event details

 ## Feature 3: Specify Number of Events
 As a user, I should be able to specify the number of events displayed, so that I can view more or less events available.